verdyr/docker_build/README.md

 Automated builds for:

-Dev with Nginx (latest is 1.14.1, not spotted in the CVEs list) https://www.cvedetails.com/product/17956/Nginx-Nginx.html?vendor_id=10048
+Dev with Nginx (1.14.1 is used, CVEs list) https://www.cvedetails.com/product/17956/Nginx-Nginx.html?vendor_id=10048

 Prepare cert and key and ca.cert in advance and put them to the /etc/nginx/ in docker image